Mimetic Explicit Time Discretiztions: Introduction

+Next Sections \ref{3D Wave Equations}, \ref{Second Order D0s}, and \ref{Wave Equations With Variable Materials} discuss three dimensional continuum second order differential operators for anisotropic and inhomogeneous materials that are then used to define general scalar and vector wave equations.
+The main difference between the discussion here and that in \cite{RobidouxSteinberg2011} is the introduction of variable material properties.

+Section \ref{3D Wave Equations} reviews some continuum wave equations in 3 dimensions when the material properties are constant.
+The main issue is understanding the role of the spatial dimension for distance $d$ plays in the partial differential equations.
+The scalar and vector wave equations, the elastic wave equation and Maxwell's equations are introduced and a conserved quantity is given for each equation.

+In Section \ref{Second Order D0s} continuum second order differential operators for anisotropic and inhomogeneous materials are introduced.
+The main idea is to use the notion of a double exact sequence and diagram chasing to define a large class of second order spatial differential operators that can be used to define wave equations.
+This idea is motivated by the exact sequences used in differential geometry.
+A knowledge of differential forms is not required for understanding this material but can be helpful \cite{Arapura99}.
+A discrete double exact sequence is critical for the discussion of discretizations using staggered grids.
+Importantly, the analogous discrete double exact sequence cannot be reduced to a single sequence.
+The paper \cite{Palha20141394}, Figure 9, uses a double exact sequence that is called a De Rham complex.

+Additionally, weighted inner products for scalar and vector functions are introduced and used to define adjoint operators and to show that the second order operators are either positive or negative.
+The main difference between the discussion here and that in \cite{RobidouxSteinberg2011} is the introduction of variable material properties.
+This discussion depends heavily on the spatial units of the dependent variables, the differential operators, and the material properties.

-In Section \ref{Second Order Wave Equations} the second order differential operators defined in the previous section are used to define three types of wave equations with variable material properties.
-Next the second order equations are written as a first order system that has the same properties as systems in the previous sections.
-This then gives an automatic definition of a conserved quantity and from this a definition of an energy.
-At the end of the section Maxwell's equations are given as an example and also some elastic or acoustic wave equation are fit into the mimetic framework.
+In Section \ref{Wave Equations With Variable Materials} the second order differential operators defined in the previous section are combined with a second time derivative to define several types of wave equations with variable material properties.
+The second order equations are written as a first order system that has properties similar to the systems studied earlier.
+This then gives an automatic definition of a conserved quantity.
+The conserved quantity can be used to easily show that energy is conserved.
+At the end of the section Maxwell's equations and the general elastic wave equations examples are studied.